 Though this Vegan Creamed Corn dish is not a heavy, rich dish -- it tastes like it is.

 Vegan Creamed Corn Recipe

 - 3¾ cups corn kernels, divided* (from about 5 ears corn)

 - salt and finely ground black pepper

 - drizzle of honey (if desired)

+- Cook onions, jalapeños and spices.
 Generously coat the bottom of a medium-sized saucepan with olive oil and place it over medium-low heat.
 Add the onions and sauté until soft and slightly golden, about 10 minutes.
-Add the very finely chopped jalapeños and sauté for another couple of minutes.
+Add the chopped jalapeños and sauté for another couple of minutes.
 Stir in the cumin and paprika and sauté until it's very aromatic, about 30 seconds.

-Now add the remaining 1 1/2 cups corn kernels, the partially puréed corn-stock mixture, and the smooth corn-stock-jalapeño mixture to the pan and stir.
-(If you're using raw, fresh corn, give the kernels a few minutes in the pan before adding the puréed mixtures.)
+- Combine everything and cook.
+Now add the remaining 1½ cups corn kernels, the partially smooth corn-stock mixture, and the smooth corn-stock mixture to the pan and stir.
+(If you're using raw, fresh corn, give the kernels a few minutes in the pan before adding the blended mixtures.)

 - Season.
 Add the lemon juice and season generously to taste with salt and pepper.
 (Here's How to Season to Taste.)

 - Serve.
 To serve, sprinkle with a bit more paprika and drizzle with a little honey if desired.